kisslinux/repo/README.md

 ### How do I change compiler options globally?

 All you need to do is define `CFLAGS`, `MAKEFLAGS` or equivalent in your environment.
-Either give it to `puke` directly (`CFLAGS=-O3 MAKEFLAGS=-j4 ./puke build zlib`) or set it in your shell's RC file.
+Either give it to `kiss` directly (`CFLAGS=-O3 MAKEFLAGS=-j4 ./kiss build zlib`) or set it in your shell's RC file.